United States of Al

 United States of Al is an American television sitcom created by David Goetsch and Maria Ferrari.
 It stars Adhir Kalyan and Parker Young, with Elizabeth Alderfer, Kelli Goss, Dean Norris, and Farrah Mackenzie in supporting roles.
 The series follows Al (Kalyan), an interpreter from Afghanistan who moves to Columbus, Ohio, with his friend Riley (Young), a veteran of the United States Marine Corps.
 Executive produced by Chuck Lorre, it is produced and distributed by Warner Bros.
-Television Studios.
+Television.

 A television pilot for the series was announced in October 2019, with production beginning the following year.
-In November 2020, CBS gave the project a series order, scheduling it to premiere on April 1, 2021.
-Released to mixed reviews, United States of Al was criticized for its humor, use of antiquated tropes, and casting of an Indo-South African actor to play an Afghan lead with an inauthentic accent.
+CBS gave United States of Al a series order in November 2020, and it aired from April 1, 2021, to May 19, 2022.
+Released to mixed reviews, United States of Al was criticized for its humor, use of antiquated tropes, and casting of an Indo-South African actor to play an Afghan lead with an "inauthentic accent."
 However, the show was praised by some for its attempts to diversify television, and for the cultural representation of its main character.
 At the 73rd Primetime Emmy Awards, the show's pilot received a nomination for Outstanding Production Design for a Narrative Program.
 In May 2021, the series was renewed for a second and final season which premiered on October 7, 2021.
 In May 2022, the series was canceled after two seasons.